Skip to main content

 Overview

-• Low-latency monitoring of logs emitted by arbitrary contracts in the Network (Sepolia testnet in this case).
+• Low-latency monitoring of logs emitted by contracts on the origin chain (Sepolia testnet).

 Basic Demo Smart Contract